superbltd09/hertznetwork/README.md

 # Hertz Network

-Welcome to the Hertz source code repository!
+Welcome to the Hertz Network source code repository!
 This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.
 Hertz Network is a clone of EOSIO.

 Some of the groundbreaking features of Hertz include: